Thursday, February 28, 2013

 (my 3x great grandfather)

-Not only was this eye brow raising to me at age fourteen, it was difficult to sort out on my own.
+Not only was this eye brow raising to me at age fifteen, it was difficult to sort out on my own.
 However, it slowly unraveled, and was quite a relief to find that everything worked out without any incestuous marriages.

 Then I found out that Luther Simonds Munroe had married Olive Flint in 1826, and her parents were named John Flint and Phebe Flint.
 Can’t you just hear me saying “Here we go again!”

 Since this time, I've found several cases of step siblings marrying in my family tree.
 Also first cousins marrying, lots of second cousins and third cousins marrying, and siblings marrying the widowed spouse of a sibling.
-I think I've seen it all, over and over, which is not unusual in New England, and probably not unusual anywhere else.
+I think I've seen it all, over and over, which is not unusual in early colonial New England, and probably not unusual anywhere else.

 -------------------------